clemauyeung/clemdesigns.github.io/README.md

 # clemauyeung.github.io/design

-## This is a website Clem is designing to learn HTML & CSS :)
+## This is a sandbox where Clem plays with HTML, CSS, and Javascript :)